HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Pull Theme

-This command is used to sync a theme from a DX WebDAV based theme on a remote server to a local folder.​
+This command is used to sync a theme from a DX WebDAV based theme on a remote server to a local folder.

 -   **Command description**